alphagov/govuk-import-export-prototype/guide/import-goods-outside-eu/overview.markdown

 ##Deadlines

-Submit your import declaration by the deadline.

-The deadline for submitting your import declaration depends on how you're sending your goods.
+The deadline for making your import declaration depends on how you're sending your goods.

 Method of transport | Deadline for making a declaration
 - | -